any-docs/css/content/reference/properties/justify-content/index.md

 Defined in the [CSS box alignment](/guides/Box_alignment) module, `justify-content` applies to multicol containers, flex containers, and grid containers.
 The property does not apply to and has no effect on block containers.

-This property shares many keyword values with the {{cssxref("align-content")}} property, but not all! `justify-content` isn't involved in baseline alignment, and therefore does not take baseline values.
+This property shares many keyword values with the `align-content` property, but not all! `justify-content` isn't involved in baseline alignment, and therefore does not take baseline values.

 In [flex layouts](/guides/Flexible_box_layout), the property defines how positive free space is distributed between or around flex items along the main axis.
 This property impacts the space between elements in a line, not the space between lines.
-The alignment is done after the lengths and auto margins are applied, which means that when one or more flex items in a line have a {{cssxref("flex-grow")}} factor greater than `0`, the property has no effect as there is no space to distribute along that line.
-Also, as stretching along the main axis is controlled by {{cssxref("flex")}}, the `stretch` value behaves as `flex-start`.
+The alignment is done after the lengths and auto margins are applied, which means that when one or more flex items in a line have a `flex-grow` factor greater than `0`, the property has no effect as there is no space to distribute along that line.
+Also, as stretching along the main axis is controlled by `flex`, the `stretch` value behaves as `flex-start`.

 With [grid layout](/guides/Grid_layout), this property distributes available space between or around grid columns, not grid items.
 If the grid container is larger than the grid itself, the `justify-content` property can be used to justify the grid along the inline axis, aligning the grid columns.